Burglar security system monitoring commercial property.

 The DCC requires that each licensed premise have a digital surveillance system with HD camera resolution.

-Code 5044 deals with security camera systems.
+Code 5044 deals with business security camera systems.
 It states all licensed premises must have a digital video surveillance system with a minimum camera resolution of 1280 × 720 pixels.
 These cameras are standard in many buildings.

 One important factor to consider is that the system must retain surveillance video for a minimum of 90 days.
 Not all security cameras can do this, so be sure your alarm provider gives you a storage system large enough to accommodate this much video.